Primary Care Management of Atopic Dermatitis: Inside Out and Outside In

 Exploring Food Sensitivities

-In clinical practice we often see correlations between food sensitivities and eczema, particularly in children.
+In clinical practice we often see correlations between and eczema, particularly in children.
 These are not necessarily the IgE antibody sensitizations used as criteria in most research, but rather slow-onset sensitivities from chronic exposure.
 The gold standard for examining these food sensitivities in practice is dietary elimination and challenge.
 While broad elimination diets are useful in adults, this is often not a practical starting point for children.
 In our practice, we typically choose a few foods to eliminate based on history of food introduction in relation to appearance of symptoms, the child’s general diet, and the mother’s diet if still breastfeeding.
 The most common offending foods we see in practice include wheat, egg, and dairy, though there is certainly variability from patient to patient.
 We do offer IgG ELISA testing as an option for patients who are intimidated by full elimination diets, and use these results as a guide for a 2-3 week elimination and challenge.

 Reaction to foods generally decreases over time with elimination, so it is important to reintroduce at regular intervals.
 A challenge every 6-12 months is helpful to establish if the food can be reintroduced into the diet in rotation.
 If there is an IgEmediated food allergy, IgE testing should be repeated before food reintroduction and often occurs annually in children who are likely to outgrow most food allergies.
 IgE testing is generally performed through an allergy specialist using either skin prick testing or CAP-RAST (radioallergosorbent test)/ CAP-FEIA (fluorenzymeimmunoassay) of serum samples.
 Skin prick tests confirmed by double-blind, placebo-controlled food challenges have found 7 foods to account for most food hypersensitivity related to eczema – milk, egg, peanut, soy, wheat, cod/catfish, and cashew.4 While most eczema resolves in early childhood, patients with a history of egg, peanut, or dust mite allergy are more likely to have eczema that persists beyond 5 years of age.5